clearlinux/clear-linux-documentation/README.rst

 	$ rm -rf source/conf.py
 	$ mv source/index.rst source/oldindex.rst

-In the cloned source directory, we have all the .rst files we need to build the docs.
+In the cloned source directory, we have all the ``.rst`` files needed to build the docs.
 We run a native instance of :command:`sphinx-quickstart`.
 The program will run you through a series of questions.
-The main things to be conscious of here:
+The main things to be conscious of here are:

 * Tell it to use the existing :file:`source/` directory as the Root path for the documentation; this is where it looks to find what it needs to generate the HTML.
 * It's better to tell it to **not** separate the source and build directories;
   if you answer "y" here, Sphinx will generate *another* :file:`source/` directory, which can be confusing.
 * Running quickstart also creates a :file:`_static` directory where you should put all images, screenshots, and other content that is linked as static content.
 The builder has been known to complain about this directory if it exists already, but it's easy to fix.
-* Run the builder only once.
+* It is only necessary to run the builder **once**.

 What follows here is a log from a successful :command:`sphinx-quickstart` build started from within an older clone of the :file:`project-docs/` directory.
 Blank